-BA/BACS Multidisciplinary Degree (with Music)
+Bachelor of Arts (BA) / Bachelor of Arts of Community Studies (BACS) Multidisciplinary Degree (with Music)

-Please refer to BA or BACS program requirements regarding the development of a Multidisciplinary degree.
+Please refer to Bachelor of Arts (BA) or Bachelor of Arts of Community Studies (BACS) program requirements regarding the development of a Multidisciplinary degree.
 Students interested in using Music as one of the subjects in the Multidisciplinary degree should consult with the Department Chair.